-- 1 Hold MENU.

-- 2 Select System > Backlight.

-- 3 Select an option:

-- Select During Activity.

-- Select Not During Activity.

-- · Select During Sleep.

-- 4 Select an option:

-- · Select Keys to turn on the backlight for key presses.

-- Select Alerts to turn on the backlight for alerts.

-- · Select Gesture to turn on the backlight by raising and turning your arm to look at your wrist.

-- · Select Timeout to set the length of time before the backlight turns off.

-- · Select Brightness to set the brightness level of the backlight.
+- 1 Hold MENU. - 2 Select System > Backlight. - 3 Select Night Vision to reduce the backlight intensity for compatibility with night vision goggles (optional). - 4 Select an option: - · Select During Activity. - · Select Not During Activity. - 5 Select an option: - · Select Keys to turn on the backlight for key presses. - Select Alerts to turn on the backlight for alerts. - Select Gesture to turn on the backlight by raising and turning your arm to look at your wrist. - Select Timeout to set the length of time before the backlight turns off. - Select Brightness to set the brightness level of the backlight.